DanDevG/flexible-bootstrap-carousel/README.md

 ```

-To initiate the plugin you just need to add a *.flexible* class name to some Bootstrap carousel in your html code
+To initiate the plugin you might add some additional class name to those Bootstrap carousels which you want to turn into flexible ones.
+Suppose, it is a *.flexible* class name:

 ```html
 <div class="carousel flexible slide" data-ride="carousel" data-interval="5000" data-wrap="true">